oscar-bender-stone/honors-thesis/source/1_introduction.typ

 // TODO: cite main claims about journals/research communities/etc as needed
 // TODO: finish main problems.
 THEN get into ontologies as one proposals, and then explore other options possibly?
 Maybe just ontologies
-The separation of these communities raises a key question: _can_ research results be bridged together?
-Many _publications_ are digitally availble, but fostering interdisciplinary research requires more.
-This extends beyond publications themselves; many of these are digitally available, at least with an abstract for search.
-The key issue is actually _using_ these articles in interdisciplinary research, even within two distinct subfields of some subject.
+The separation of these communities raises a key question: _can_ knowledge across disciplines be bridged together?
+Publications have become more widely available thanks to the internet, even behind a paywall or subscriptions, but there are more challenges to storing the knowledge therein.
+Firstly, journals are usually highly specialized, require an immense understanding of the broader concepts involved and nomenclautre used.
+This is clear in the sciences, as explored in @hierarchy_science, @specialized_science.
+Additionally, representing knowledge can be difficult.
+In mathematics, for example, several attempts have been made to catalog major theories and results.
+[DESCRIBE ATTEMPTS & LIMITATIONS].
+Finally, .
+All of these challenges demonstrate the difficulty in creating a knowledge base with both broad applicability and faithful representations to the original research.

-Most journals are highly specialized, and beginning to learn the _basics_ needed to understand these articles is an obstacle.
-Additionally, .
-Fundamentally, this issue rests on communicating the _semantic knowledge_ of these topics.
-The natural approach to this are ontology frameworks.
+== Bridging Formal Representations

 Specifically, we can consider _formalized representations_, so sets of strings that are computable, i.e., accepted by a computer.
 By taking computable to mean